 “In the wine industry, there wasn’t intentional exclusion, but it became exclusionary with no one questioning the history of it,” says Faustin.
 So, he decided to tell his own story, and others like his.
-Faustin proudly mentions that he just submitted Red, White & Black to the 2018 Tribeca Film Festival.
-He plans to screen the film in Portland and at Abbey Creek as well.
+Faustin proudly mentions that he submitted Red, White & Black to the 2018 Tribeca Film Festival.
+He plans to offer screenings of the film in Portland and at Abbey Creek as well.

 Visiting Abbey Creek